Dave-Lindberg/dl-gatsby/src/pages/lead-generation-tim-clue.md

 Businesses that rely on converting leads to customers need a diverse range of strategies that fit within the brand, _and_ are relevant to their prospects.
 It’s our ability to assess, develop and effectively manage lead-gen programs that keeps our clients busy and happy.

 Open the door to closing more deals.
-Call or <a href="mailto:dave@davelindberg.com">email Dave</a> today, and explore how properly targeted content can work for you.
+Call 603.727.2050 or [contact Dave](https://davelindberg.com/#contact) today, and explore how properly targeted content can work for you.

 </div>